valboz/RTModel/docs/Astrophotometric.md

 In the directory [`/events`](/events) we have an example of an astrophotometric event ([`astroevent001.zip`](/events/astroevent001.zip)) with one purely photometric dataset and an astrophotometric dataset that can be useful to understand how to prepare such datasets.

-We caution that for the purpose of [binning](DataPreprocessing.md#pre-processing-operations) the astrometric undertainties are not taken into account.
+We caution that for the purpose of [binning](DataPreprocessing.md#pre-processing-operations) the astrometric uncertainties are not taken into account.
 Re-binning affects photometry and astrometry at the same time.

 ## Astrophotometric models